phungvankhanh/ga-tictactoe/README.md

-﻿This project was done in my AI class.
-It uses a genetic algorithm to try to find the most optimal moveset in a 5 by 5 by 5 tic tac toe game.
+﻿This project was done in my AI class in 2011.
+It uses a genetic algorithm to try to find the most optimal moveset to win a 5 by 5 by 5 tic tac toe game.
+Most of the code is in the /AI Project folder.
+We wrote code for an offensive AI which only plays offensively in tic tac toe and we created a Defensive AI which plays defensively.
+We placed the two AI's against each other and ran it for about 3 days to create an optimal moveset.
+We placed those movesets into our chromosome file to use them in a competition against other AI programs made in the class.